Published May 2017

-The largest market for nitric acid is the production of ammonium nitrate (AN) and calcium ammonium nitrate (CAN).
-In 2013, this accounted for 80% of the total world consumption of nitric acid.
-The major end use for AN fertilizer is in decline because of concerns about nitrate groundwater contamination and increased usage of solid urea, which has a higher nitrogen content (46%) than AN (34%), is less costly, and is less dangerous.
-Consumption of AN in explosives and blasting agent applications continues to grow, but has been much more regulated since September 11, 2001.
-Most nitric acid is consumed captively and the merchant portion of the market accounts for less than 10% of the total.
+World nitric acid consumption has exhibited a steady upward trend since 2000, with average annual growth rates of 2.0% during 2000–16.
+The largest market for nitric acid is the production of ammonium nitrate (AN) and calcium ammonium nitrate (CAN), accounting for almost 77% of the total world consumption of nitric acid in 2016.
+The major end use for AN fertilizer is in decline because of concerns about nitrate groundwater contamination and security issues.
+As a result, AN fertilizer is being increasingly substituted by solid urea, which has a higher nitrogen content (46%) than AN (34%), is less costly, and is less dangerous.

 The following pie chart shows world consumption of nitric acid: